samueljackson92/player-stage-install-script/README.md

 ```

 Also check that any old files relating to Player or Stage have been removed from both ```/usr/local/lib``` and ```/usr/local/lib64``` in
 case this mucks with the paths.
+Finally, make sure that any path varaibles relating to Player/Stage are removed from the bashrc.

 Installing Player/Stage
 -----------------------